Our Vulnerable Person Policy

 Is age an indicator of vulnerability?

 Age does not indicate whether a person is vulnerable or not.
 There are many older people who are active and leading comfortable lifestyles.
 Equally a much younger supporter could be in a vulnerable position.
 Therefore, The Haven Wolverhampton will not make a judgement based on age; vulnerability is assessed on individual circumstances.
-However, if a supporter is identified as being under the age of 16, then we will immediately stop them from receiving fundraising appeals and calls.

 CONTACT US

 If you would like to speak to us about this policy or if you have any feedback, please contact the Fundraising Manager.
+You can do this in one of the following ways:

-• Via telephone 01902 904 677 ext 3000
+• Via telephone 01902 599109

 • Via email give@havenrefuge.org.uk